ichbinkk/ichbinkk.github.io/_pages/about.md

 - I am a ZJU100  Young Professor at Zhejiang University (ZJU), China.
 - My research lies in industrial artificial intelligence and medical image analysis.
 - I obtained my PH.D. degree from Zhejiang University (ZJU) in July 2021.
-If you are interested in doing research with me, please send me an email: kang.wang [at] gmail [dot] com.
+If you are interested in doing research with me, please send me an email: kang.wang [at] zju [dot] edu [dot] cn.

 ***